gordon-brown/toh-pwa-offline-udates/README.md

 IndexDbService - Updates the indexDb tables DataService - Updates the database which could be in memory

-## To run this project
+## To run this project using in memory database

 Start the Service

 Run the following npm tasks in package.json

 build-api - builds the api
 start-api - starts the api.
-You can test via browser or postman
+You can test via browser or postman.
+(F5 will sorta work, but is not fully compatible with chrome dev tools)

-You likely will need to change the connection string and maybe port numbers.
-This requires a SQK database, You can change to use in memory data if you like.
-Keep this running.

-Start the Application
+You may need to append "index" to the browser url.

+## to run this project with the REST api

+Make changes to data.services.cs and app.module.cs to turn off in memory database and use new url (see comments in files) Create your SQL database and hero table
+Change the connection string as appropriate

 Run the following npm tasks in package.json

 build - creates the application with a source map for debugging serve - starts the application.

-You may need to append the browser location to start at index.
+check to make sure it is working using browser or postman

+run the project as above.
+Keep the api service running.